rstevahn/Interactive-Form/readme.md

 # Interactive-Form
- Unit 3, Treehouse Full Stack JavaScript TechDegree Program
+### Unit 3, Treehouse Full Stack JavaScript TechDegree Program

 Attention Treehouse: Extra Credit features included:
-    - color label and select menu are hidden unless a t-shirt style is selected
+- the color label and select menu are hidden unless a t-shirt style is selected
 - the credit card field has two error messages, one for a blank field and one for a bad field
 - all fields validated on 'keyup' or 'change' to provide real-time error messages
-    - added css to control the positioning of several of the error messages (.xxx-message rules)

 This project presents an interactive form with client-side form validation, created using unobtrusive JavaScript so that the page will still load in